Blog

 How Much Exercise Is Appropriate?

-Five minutes of structured exercise per month of age, twice daily.
+Five minutes of structured exercise per month of age.

 For example: